dotmailer/dotdigital-for-woocommerce/readme.txt

 ### How the plugin works

 * When you activate, deactivate or uninstall the plugin, we send a plugin id (a random string that we create) to dotdigital.
-This allows dotdigital to identify your website.
+This allows Dotdigital to identify your website.
 * To connect to dotdigital, you install some additional files (see below) to create a 'bridge' with some middleware called <a href="https://api2cart.com/">API2Cart</a>.
-* Once connected, dotdigital syncs data from your website to the platform via API2Cart, using your plugin id to confirm it's you.
+* Once connected, Dotdigital syncs data from your website to the platform via API2Cart, using your plugin id to confirm it's you.

 ### Disclaimer